- Student Refund Direct Deposit Form

 1098T Tax Forms

-Ashland University has partnered with Heartland ECSI for processing the federal 1098-T form for tuition expenses.
-These forms are required to be mailed out by the end of January each year.
+Ashland University has once again partnered with Heartland ECSI for processing the federal 1098-T tax form for qualified tuition payments.
 Students can give their consent to receive the tax forms electronically through the ECSI website.
-If you do not know your login information, please follow the steps below, or refer to this document on accessing your 1098-T:
+If electronic delivery consent was not given, your form will be mailed to the last permanent address on file.
+Please follow these steps to access your 1098-T.

 - Go to https://heartland.ecsi.net

-- Type "Ashland University" into the search and click submit.
+- Type "Ashland University" into the school name search and click submit.

 Please note that IRS Form 1098T is for informational purposes only.
 The data which appears on these forms can be used to claim educational tax credits, but the figures provided neither guarantee nor preclude eligibility for these tax credits.
 “Qualified tuition” in this context is determined by guidelines issued by the IRS.
 This may or may not reflect “qualified tuition” as determined by certain educational funding organizations, such as 529 plans.
 As a result of differing definitions as to what constitutes “qualified tuition”, there may be variation among the amounts that are deemed to qualify.